 InvoNorm Data Processing Agreement (DPA)

-This DPA forms part of the Terms of Service between the Merchant ("Controller") and Fengjing (Shenzhen) Trading Co., Ltd. ("Processor") and applies to all processing of personal data under Art.
+This DPA forms part of the agreement between the Merchant ("Controller") and Fengjing (Shenzhen) Trading Co., Ltd. ("Processor") concluded when the Merchant installs the InvoNorm app via the Shopify App Store, and applies to all processing of personal data under Art.
 28 GDPR.

 1. Subject matter, duration, nature and purpose